piotrkabacinski/wasm-experiments/README.md

 MIT

-Used libraries have their's licence files included in `src` directories.
+Used libraries have their licence files included in `src` directories.